A Look Inside the Ear

-Also at about this age, children become more sociable and may acquire viral infections after touching other children and objects and then putting their fingers in their mouth and nose.
+Also at about this age, children interact more with other children and may acquire viral infections after touching other children and objects and then putting their fingers in their mouth and nose.
 These infections may in turn lead to middle ear infections.
 Attendance at child care centers increases the risk of exposure to the common cold and hence to middle ear infections.

 Using a pacifier may impair the function of the eustachian tube and thus interferes with air reaching the middle ear.